-As a budding company, you must be careful about how you proceed with your business.
+As a budding company, you must be careful about how you proceed with your business and select the right insurance to protect your assets.
 It isn’t possible to avert every hurdle, but some problems are avoidable.

 Since the marijuana industry is a newer field, some insurers, investors or other stakeholders may be hesitant about trusting you, so it is best to ensure your company is standing on a solid foundation.